-The Conversion Details section of the Funnels query builder allows you to edit your conversion count, conversion window, and hold a property constant.
+The Conversion Criteria section of the Funnels query builder allows you to edit your conversion count, conversion window, and hold a property constant.

 Unique Users, Total Conversions, and Sessions